 Music has always played a pivotal role in Phil's life.
 Success at the PMEA District, Region and State Chorus festivals motivated Phil to pursue vocal studies at the collegiate level.
 Studies at The University of The Arts, The Boston Conservatory, and East Stroudsburg University have only strengthened his musical foundation.
 He has performed with the Pennsylvania Lyric Opera, Amici Opera, Boston Conservatory Opera Studio, Philly Pops, and at Northampton Community College.
 Phil has extensive conducting and music directing experience having directed ensembles at The University of the Arts, Northampton Community College, Pennsylvania Youth Theatre, and Northampton Area High School.
 Many of his vocal students have successfully auditioned into music programs at DeSales, Muhlenberg, Ithaca, Northwestern, The New England Conservatory and Manhattan School of Music.
 Phil is a proud member of The National Association of Teachers of Singing, Lehigh Valley Arts Council, and The Nazareth Bath Regional Chamber of Commerce.
 In his spare time, Phil enjoys reading, working out, and traveling.
-Phil is very excited to be a part of New Jerusalem community and looks forward to a great year!
+Phil is very excited to be a part of New Jerusalem community!

-+ + + + + +
++ + + + + + +